 Differences between Drawing Power and Sanctioned Limit

-|1.||Drawing power is the amount that a customer can withdraw from the total limit that is sanctioned to him by the lending bank||Sanctioned limit is the total limit allotted to a customer by the financial institution for working capital requirements.
+|The sanctioned limit is the total limit allotted to a customer by the financial institution for working capital requirements.
 This is the maximum amount that the borrowing company can utilize.
 The limit is usually given at the time of commencement of credit facilities after doing the credit appraisal of the borrower/company.

-|The Drawing power amount is calculated as the per margin rate of the lending bank; i.e. The amount is usually calculated after deducting margin from primary security for working capital (usually cash credit limit) i.e. “Stock Less Creditors + Book Debts”||Sanctioned limit is calculated based on the proportion of collateral submitted and financial details provided by the borrower (individual or company) to the lending bank|
+|The Drawing power amount is calculated as the per margin rate of the lending bank; i.e., The amount is usually calculated after deducting margin from primary security for working capital (usually cash credit limit), i.e., “Stock fewer Creditors + Book Debts.”

-|The amount eligible for drawing power can change every month and is a fluctuating amount which depends on the closing value of the stock in the inventory statement provided by the company at the end of that period (Generally every month or every quarter).
+|The amount eligible for drawing power can change every month and is a fluctuating amount that depends on the closing value of the stock in the inventory statement provided by the company at the end of that period (Generally every month or every quarter).

 |The sanction limit may undergo periodic review, and it changes as per the decision by the credit committee.
 Still, the change is at a lesser frequency than drawing power.

 While drawing power and sanctioned limits are longer tenure arrangements to meet the working capital requirements of the client as they require temporary financing for meeting short-term requirements.
 Hence, a tailor-made arrangement is made available to the clients as a one-off overdraft facility.
 Generally, it is for a period of not more than 30 days.
 This is called a Temporary Overdraft facility (TOD).